truenas/middleware/docs/userguide/index.rst

 #.  **Configure the CIFS service in :menuselection:`Services --> CIFS`** as follows:

-* Workgroup: if you are not using Active Directory or LDAP, set to the name being used on the Windows network; unless it has been changed, the default
+* "Workgroup": if you are not using Active Directory or LDAP, set to the name being used on the Windows network; unless it has been changed, the default
   Windows workgroup name is *WORKGROUP*

 #.  **Start the CIFS service** in :menuselection:`Services --> Control Services`.
 Click the click the red "OFF" button next to CIFS.
 After a second or so, it